Medication in S

 Medication whilst on Residential Trips

-With new guidance issued on administering medication and in accordance with our school Medical policy the residential visit form needs to be completed if your child has to take medication during the residential trip.
+With new guidance issued on administering medication and in accordance with our school Medical

-This form requests up-to-date information about your child's current condition and his/her overall health.
+This form requests up-to-date information about your child’s current condition and his/her overall health.
 This provides essential and up-to-date information to relevant staff to help your son/daughter manage his/her condition whilst away.
 This should include information about medication that is not normally taken during school hours.
-The residential form also details what medication and what dose the student is currently taking at different times of the day.
+The residential form also details what medication and what

 It is vital we have a record of all medication, prescribed or over the counter, and that we have consent from you giving staff permission to administer medication as required or that you give consent for your daughter to manage her own medication.